swiftlang/swift/docs/ErrorHandling.rst

 the language can't help the programmer anticipate where it will come from.
 A **logic failure** arises from a programmer mistake and should not be recoverable at all.
-In our system, these kinds of errors are are reported either with Objective-C/C++ exceptions or simply by logging a message and calling ``abort()``.
+In our system, these kinds of errors are reported either with Objective-C/C++ exceptions or simply by logging a message and calling ``abort()``.
 Both kinds of error are discussed extensively in the rationale.
 Having considered them carefully, we believe that we can address them in a later release